LiraWang/LiraWang.github.io/index.md

 ## About
-I am now a Ph.D. candidate at the School of Artificial Intelligence of Beijing Normal University.
-My current research is in the area of zero-knowledge proofs and privacy preservation.
-Before I started pursuing my Ph.D., I was a post-graduate student at Beijing Normal University, and my research region is image inpainting, a branch of computer vision and deep learning.
-Because of this background, I am interested in the privacy issue in machine learning and deep learning.
+I am now a Research Assistant Professor in the Department of Computer Science at City University of Hong Kong, advised by Prof. Xiaohua Jia.
+I have a broad research interest in the area of zero-knowledge proofs, privacy-preserving approaches, and trustworthy AI.
+I obtained my Bachelor's Degree in 2018 and Doctor's Degree in 2024 from the School of Artificial Intelligence of Beijing Normal University.
+Prior to the RAP in CityU, I was a Postdoc Research Fellow in the Lab for AI-Powered FINTECH in Hong Kong.

 ### Education Background
-* Beijing Normal University (09/2020-06/2024)
+* Beijing Normal University (09/2020-07/2024)
-  - PhD candidate, recommended;
+  - Ph.D., recommended;
   - Research Area: Zero-knowledge proofs
-* Virginia Tech (2021.09-2023.12)
+* Virginia Tech (2021.09-2024.07)
   - Visiting PhD student
 * Beijing Normal University (09/2018-08/2020)
   - Master of Computer Science, recommended;